 Eating in a bouchon remains a pleasure for all Lyonnais.
-The red-and-white-checkered tablecloth, the aproned owner behind the counter, the wooden chairs, the tables close together, the pans on the wall… the bouchon is a world unto itself, impossible to bottle (even with ifs).
+The red-and-white-checkered tablecloth, the aproned chef or patronne behind the counter, the wooden chairs, the close-knit tables, the pots and pans on the wall… the bouchon is a world unto itself that’s impossible to bottle (even with “ifs”).
 Without even mentioning its cuisine, the bouchon already makes our mouths water.
-Try to do the same with a pizzeria or a sushi bar, and you’ll never get it right.
-So “Bon appétit et large soif”!
+Try doing the same thing with a pizzeria or a sushi bar: you won’t succeed.
+So let’s be proud of our gastronomy and celebrate as many times as we can … “Bon appétit et large soif”!

 La Meunière